-- develop slow or hesitant speech e.g. speaking in shorter sentences - find it more difficult to speak or start a conversation; preferring to listen instead (referred to as 'effortful' speech) - find it difficult to find the right word - become less fluent i.e. make mistakes in the grammar of sentences; increase the number of pauses in speech - find it difficult to understand complex sentences - make mistakes in sounds used in speech.
+- develop slow or hesitant speech e.g. speaking in shorter sentences - find it more difficult to speak or start a conversation; preferring to listen instead (referred to as 'effortful' speech) - become less fluent i.e. make mistakes in the grammar of sentences; increase the number of pauses in speech - have difficulty finding the right word - · make mistakes in sounds used in speech.